CodingMinistry/Netflix/README.md

 # Netflix
-<B1
-Here you can find out the preferences of the polpulation watching content on netflix.
+Here you can find out the preferences of the population watching content on Netflix.